 The template includes an Easing System that allows you to animate Transforms, RectTransforms, Images, and other components using a variety of easing functions.
-Animations are driven by coroutines and can be chained or yielded for sequential effects.

 Easing Coroutine Methods